< | Help Index | >

 Do a continuous LED electrical test

-The Mistral will always electrically test the LED's.
+The Mistral will always electrically test the LEDs.
 You have the option of having the forward voltage test run continuously until you tell it to stop.
 This may help detect intermittent LED connections by allowing the operator to flex the Keypad while testing.

 Illuminate each LED for confirmation by operator